 The earliest part of an OKR cycle is disproportionately important.

-Teams that start late, skip early updates, or delay initiative execution almost never recover fully - even if they “catch up” later.
-Momentum compounds, both positively and negatively.
+Teams that start late, skip early updates, or delay initiative execution almost never recover fully β even if they "catch up" later.
+Momentum compounds in both directions.
+Early engagement creates habits: regular updates, honest scoring, and problem-solving conversations.
+Without those habits, OKRs slowly fade into the background.

 Lesson 6: There Is a Real Disconnect Between Planning and Execution

-Many organizations write decent OKRs - but still fail to achieve them.
+Many organizations write decent OKRs β but still fail to achieve them.

 The reason is rarely goal quality.
-It’s a disconnect between OKRs and day-to-day execution.
-When OKRs aren’t referenced in weekly meetings, sprint planning, or prioritization discussions, they lose influence.
+It's a disconnect between OKRs and day-to-day execution.
+When OKRs aren't referenced in weekly meetings, sprint planning, or prioritization discussions, they lose influence.
+Teams under pressure default to urgent work.
+Without intentional reinforcement, OKRs get crowded out by operational noise.

 Lesson 7: High Performers Win on Habits, Not Framework Mastery